 - How often will you be using the pump?
 Occasionally?
 For work?

 Planned Pumping for Building a Stash

-If needing to build a milk stash for work or other reasons for extended separation during the day, begin with 1-2 pump sessions a day 2 weeks before the stash will be used.
-Mornings may work best, as there tends to be more volume to work with easier.
+If you're building a milk stash for work or extended separation during the day, begin with 1-2 pump sessions a day 2 weeks before you need it.
+Mornings may work best, as there tends to be more volume to work with.